 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 - Spring start: Oct.
 1

 Students should apply using the link below.
 You will need to submit the following information into the online application:

 Please set aside approximately two hours to complete, possibly less if materials (statement of intent/transcripts) are prepared in advance.
 The expectation is the application is to be completed in one sitting.
 Please note that if the application is not submitted in one sitting your information may not be saved and a new application will need to be completed.

 - ASURITE and ASU ID number.
 If you are not a current ASU student, you will need to apply as a nondegree-seeking graduate student.

 - A one-page resume is required.
 Employment history, volunteer, and extracurricular experience.

 - Transcripts uploaded as a single PDF file, saved as lastname_transcript.

-Students who have completed at least nine credit hours in speech and hearing science coursework with at least a 2.75 GPA (scale is 4.00 = "A") in those courses are eligible to apply.
+Students who have completed at least nine credit hours in speech and hearing science coursework with a minimum GPA of 2.75 (scale is 4.00 = "A") in those courses are eligible to apply.
 Applications are accepted from students who have completed a bachelor's degree in speech and hearing science or communication disorders from a program accredited by the American Speech-Language-Hearing Association, providing their GPA in the major was at least 2.75.